AliCYSIQ/myRooms/3-Notes/Bug/GraphQL.md

 Introspection helps you to understand how you can interact with a GraphQL API.
 It can also disclose potentially sensitive data, such as description fields.

+query the `__schema` field.
+This field is available on the root type of all queries.

+you can let return only the available fields names

+### Probing for introspection